zckrs/gulp-css-base64/README.md

 * Supports local and remote resources.
 * Supports buffer (and stream **WIP**).
 * Ability to define a relative base directory to gulpfile.js.
 Default is the current directory.
 [Details](#optionsbasedir)
+* Ability to remove a local resource after encoding.
+Default is unable.
+[Details](#optionsdeleteafterencoding)
 * Ability to specify a weight limit.
 Default is 32kB which is IE8's limit.
 [Details](#optionsmaxweightresource)
 * Ability to filter on file extensions.
 Default there is no filter.
 [Details](#optionsextensionsallowed)
 * Ignore a resource by specifying a directive comment in CSS.
 [Details](#ignore-a-specific-resource)